MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 When using MDT, you don't need to edit the Unattend.xml file very often because most configurations are taken care of by MDT.
 However if, for example, you want to configure Internet Explorer 11 behavior, then you can edit the Unattend.xml for this.
 Editing the Unattend.xml for basic Internet Explorer settings is easy, but for more advanced settings, you will want to use Internet Explorer Administration Kit (IEAK).

-**Note**
+>[!WARNING]
+>Do not use **SkipMachineOOBE** or **SkipUserOOBE** in your Unattend.xml

+>[!NOTE]
-You also can use the Unattend.xml to enable components in Windows 10, like the Telnet Client or Hyper-V client.
-Normally we prefer to do this via the Install Roles and Features action, or using Deployment Image Servicing and Management (DISM) command-line tools, because then we can add that as an application, being dynamic, having conditions, and so forth.
+>You also can use the Unattend.xml to enable components in Windows 10, like the Telnet Client or Hyper-V client.
+Normally we prefer to do this via the **Install Roles and Features** action, or using Deployment Image Servicing and Management (DISM) command-line tools, because then we can add that as an application, being dynamic, having conditions, and so forth.
 Also, if you are adding packages via Unattend.xml, it is version specific, so Unattend.xml must match the exact version of the operating system you are servicing.

 Follow these steps to configure Internet Explorer settings in Unattend.xml for the Windows 10 Enterprise x64 RTM Default Image task sequence: